-- Bachelor of Arts (BA) - Bachelor of Science (BS)
+- · Bachelor of Arts (BA) - Bachelor of Science (BS)

 Webster University also offers focused and specialized baccalaureate programs that have highly structured and prescriptive curricula.
-These professional degrees are the BEd, BFA, BM, BMEd and the BSN.
+These professional degrees are the BEd, BFA, LLB, BM, BMEd and the BSN.

-- Bachelor of Education Studies (BEd)
+- · Bachelor of Education Studies (BEd)

-- Bachelor of Fine Arts (BFA)
+- · Bachelor of Fine Arts (BFA)

+- · Bachelor of Laws in International Law (LLB)

 - Bachelor of Music (BM)

-- Bachelor of Music Education (BMEd)
+- · Bachelor of Music Education (BMEd)

 - Bachelor of Science in Nursing (BSN)